AnErrupTion/Android-5.1-Surface-2/Guide.md

 ```

 Then, upon booting Android, it'll automatically install the APK.
 However, beware that some apps don't like being installed as a system APK, and will refuse to launch (like Termux for example).
 In this case, you can install a file manager like [this one](https://f-droid.org/packages/com.github.axet.filemanager) at the system level, and sideload from there.

+## Optional: Rooting the device
+In order for Termux to be even remotely useful for debugging, you'll want to root the device.
+Fortunately, SuperSU is present in the recovery ramdisk of the USB flash drive, so it can be done easily.

+All you have to do is boot into the recovery using the boot selection menu, swipe to allow modifications in TWRP, then tap "Install", tap "(Up A Level)" at the very top, then tap "BETA-SuperSU-v2.62-3-20151211162651.zip".
+Then, swipe to confirm flash, and reboot.